pytchlang/pytch-vm/doc/source/user/sprite.rst

 Move the sprite to a particular position on the stage.

+.. function:: self.glide_to_xy(x, y, seconds)

+Glide the sprite smoothly to a particular position on the stage, taking the given number of seconds to do so.
+The value for ``seconds`` does not have to be a whole number.

 .. function:: self.change_x(dx)

 Change the x-position of the sprite by a certain amount (for example, ``self.change_x(10)`` will move the sprite 10 pixels to the right on the stage).
 The number of pixels can be negative.